Shegzimus/DE_NASA_NeoW_Pipeline/project_log.md

 - I tried to spin up the docker image and containers for the solution.
 - After creating the secrets for the API key and service account credentials, I adjusted the .env file to reflect the same.
 - I ran into compatibility issues with the pywin32==308 package which is designed for windows but the base image is linux-based.
 I tried specifying the platform requirements using pywin32==308; sys_platform == "win32" but the airflow-init container rejects it.
 This seemed to make the CLI commands for the CeleryExecutor in the init process to fail.

+**Time**: `10:56 AM`
+- Removing the pywin32==308 package from the requirements did the trick.
+I also had to make sure that the database connection in the .env file pointed to PostgreSQL and not the default SQLite database which Celery was not a fan of.
+- I need to not figure out how to fix the broken DAG error due to the api key only being accessible through the docker secrets.